samuelrms/OTP-Nextjs/README.md

 ### Next.js

-Here's how you can use the OTP input component in your React project:
+Here's how you can use the OTP input component in your Next.js project:

 ```tsx
 "use client"; // NOTE - Client-side rendered component